mgyenik/qci-takehome/README.md

 asked.

 Below are some deviations/interpretations and the justifications:
-* __duration requirement in (2)__ - the assignment says to create 100 files over
+* __duration requirement in (2)__ - The assignment says to create 100 files over
-  the course of 10 minutes, but the maximum time between subsequent files is listed as 1s.
-Even using the maximum duration of 1s for every one of the 100 files, that means the applications will run for a maximum of 100s (plus the remaining transfer time of the last few in flight files).
+  the course of 10 minutes, but the maximum time between subsequent files is capped at 1s.
+Even using the maximum duration of 1s for every one of the 100 files, that means the project will run for a maximum of 100s (plus the remaining transfer time of the last few in flight files).
 This is far less than the specified runtime of 10m (600s).
-I took this to mean that the maximum runtime should be 10m, which will always be satisfied, so I ignored the 10m part of the assignment.
+I interpreted this to mean that the maximum runtime should be 10m, which will always be satisfied, so I did not do any special handling of a 10m timeout.
-* __two servers requirement in (1)__ - the assigment specifies creating two
+* __two servers requirement in (1)__ - The assigment specifies creating two
   servers, but then specifies that HTTP should be used for one to "transfer" files to the other, which implies that one is only making requests as a client to the other.
-The process doing the sending isn't really serving anything, since no bidirectional transfers are being done.
-So I ignored this requirement and instead of creating two servers, I created two processes - one client process and one server process.
+The sender isn't really serving anything, since no bidirectional transfers are being done.
+So I interpreted this requirement as creating two processes rather than two servers - one client process and one server process.
-* __file contents__ - the assignment involves creating binary files of random
+* __file contents__ - The assignment involves creating binary files of random
   sizes in a certain range, at random time intervals.
 It specifies that the files should be binary files and encoded int16, but it never actually specifies what the file contents should be.
 Maybe all 0's, or all 0x0042.
 I chose to generate random contents since it seemed to fit with the theme of randomizing the other parameters.
 * __file encoding__ - the assignment specifies that the created files must be
-  "encoded int16", but as far as I can tell, this requirement does nothing and should be ignored.
+  "encoded int16".
+But as far as I can tell the encoding of the binary is never needed since the binary is never decoded, so I ended up not using this requirement into the project.
 The file encoding only matters if the file contents are being used somehow.
 For example, consider a binary file that is 4 bytes long containing the bytes `{0x41, 0x42, 0x43, 0x44}`.
-The 4 bytes can be read, written, transferred over HTTP, etc. without ever considering whether they are 2 signed int16s, or 4 ASCII chars, or anything else.
-Since the assignment never asks to print the list of int16 numbers or anything remotely like that, it doesn't matter what the encoding is.
-There really is no encoding, since there is never a time when the files are used.
+The 4 bytes can be read, written, transferred over HTTP, etc. without ever considering whether they are 2 signed int16s, or 4 ASCII chars, etc. Since the assignment does not contain any tasks where the binary must be decoded into ints, floats, or another a form (such as print the binary as a list of int16 numbers), it doesn't matter what the encoding is.
 * __file size__ - The assignment specifies the random file sizes as in the range "1kb to 1Mb".
 Technically the lower case 'b' in 'kb' and 'Mb' indicates kilobits and megabits, but it is unusual to talk about files in terms of megabits, so I interpreted this to be kilobytes and megabytes instead.
-* __files requirement__ - the assignment asks to create binary files and send
+* __files requirement__ - The assignment asks to create binary files and send
   them.
 Binary can be generated in one process and sent to another without ever being a "file", so I interpreted this requirement as saving the binary to a file in both the sender and server processes.
+*__asyncio__ - the assignment mandates the use of asyncio but not any particular patterns such as one coroutine per sent file, a pool of worker coroutines, etc. I chose to use a worker pool model where one task generates data and a fixed size pool of workers sends and saves the generated data, synchronized using a queue.